 When you launch a startup, you will need to consider how you want to form your business, define founders’ roles, and protect your business’s intellectual property.
 As your technology company grows, you may need to seek financing or issue securities to help you expand your business operations.

 Carbon Law Group has the experience you need to launch and manage your startup.
 We understand technology companies’ unique requirements, from the formation and foundational issues to soliciting venture capital and issuing securities, to managing tax law and corporate law, and to intellectual property protection.
 We have handled a broad range of legal matters that impact technology startups and companies.
 We will use our experience to guide your company through a successful launch or expansion.

 Investor Agreements in Technology Industry

-Your company will need an investor agreement when you solicit seed, angel, and venture capital financing.
-An investor agreement will help you limit investors’ power and control, as well as help your company comply with securities regulations.
+When you solicit seed, angel, and venture capital financing, your company will need an investor agreement.
+An investor agreement will help you limit investors’ power and control and help your company comply with securities regulations.

 You will want to control investors’ power and control of your business.
 For example, if you grant initial investors pro-rata rights, then you risk stopping future investor solicitation.
 Or, if you grant too much power to many investors, then you could significantly hinder your company’s growth.

 Securities regulations apply to companies launched as formal legal entities that accept investor capital, such as S-Corporations and C-Corporations, limited liability companies, and limited partnerships.
 A company’s failure to comply with securities regulations can result in stiff financial penalties and even require a company to buy back all of the investors’ shares.